AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 - Right-click on a file's tab in the editor to open the context menu and choose **Add to** > **Reusable content**.

-Once the file is added, you can see all reusable content elements from the file in the Reusable content panel.
+Once the file is added, you can view all reusable content elements from the file in the Reusable content panel.
 Reusable content is shown with their IDs and element names.

 When you add a file to the Reusable content list, the file's title is shown instead of the UUID of the file.
 To check the UUID of the file, mouse hover over the file's title and the UUID of the file is displayed in the tooltip.